faliherizo/smathouse/README.md

 - Check out the latest code from github
 - Open the project in Android Studio (File -> Open, select project folder)

-You are ready to contribute!

-Before producing any amount of code please have a look at [contribution guidelines](https://github.com/openhab/openhab.android/blob/master/CONTRIBUTING.md)

-## Trademark Disclaimer

-Product names, logos, brands and other trademarks referred to within the openHAB website are the property of their respective trademark holders.
-These trademark holders are not affiliated with openHAB or our website.
-They do not sponsor or endorse our materials.
 # smathouse